Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Injury or Illness

 If your Great Dane usually has a placid demeanor but now they’re starting to act out, they might be dealing with some injury or ailment.
-This is especially true if they’re acting out when you touch a certain portion of their body.
+This is especially true if they’re acting out when you touch a certain part of their body.

 Owner with her Great dane at veterinary